altship/altship/README.md

 I'm a student of computer science in China.

-Currently studying in C/C++, Python and such things
+Currently studying C/C++, Python and such things

 Have interest in CUDA and maths so I bought the book to read